kuzzleio/documentation-old/src/kuzzle-dsl/index.md

 # Kuzzle Backend DSL

-This documentation section details Kuzzle Backend DSL, interpreted by [Koncorde](https://www.npmjs.com/package/koncorde), Kuzzle's real-time percolation engine.
+This documentation section details Kuzzle Backend DSL, interpreted by [Koncorde](https://www.npmjs.com/package/koncorde), Kuzzle Backend's real-time percolation engine.

 This engine is used by Kuzzle Backend to: